opentable/hapi-mongodb-init/README.md

 Initialises mongodb connections (per database), and manages indexes.

 This module doesn't explicitly depend on mongodb, but requires it to be passed in on the options.
-This means you're free to use your favourite version.
-Tested with 1.4.7 and up.
+This means you're free to use your "favourite" version.

+Unfortunately thanks to the breaking changes introduced in the 2.x driver then hapi-mongodb-init@3.x.x will work with mongodb@2.x.x.

 To initialise: